Cebuano grammar: The verbal affixes

 The verbal affixes that feature altogether the voice, mood, form, and aspect may overlap.
 Some of these affixes are shortened in speech and in informal writing.

 Not all groups of affixes can be used for some verbs; some verbs may not make sense with certain groups of affixes.
 For example, the verb stem anhi (to come) cannot have any of the passive voices' affixes; it would not make sense with such affixes.

 The only way to know which groups of affixes are able to be used for each verb stem are through memorization/experience.
 In addition to that, in certain verbs, the affixes take on different meanings and may overlap or replace other affixes in different forms due to historical use.
-For example, the verb stem buak (to break) uses the same affixes that is used in the potential mood as the affixes used for the transitory form in the indicative mood.
-Using the normal affixes of the transitory form in the active voice for buak would sound incorrect to native speakers.
+For example, the verb stem buák (to break) uses the same affixes that is used in the potential mood as the affixes used for the transitory form in the indicative mood.
+Using the normal affixes of the transitory form in the active voice for buák would sound incorrect to native speakers.
 Despite all that, the way the affixes are labeled are the way they are mostly used regardless.

 Some affixes may be missing from the examples.